 Originally from Brighton UK, Tara worked for many years as a management consultant in London.
 She has lived and worked in France, Germany, and Norway before moving to Stockholm in 2005.

-Originally from St. Paul in Minnesota, Sweden Country Editor David Landes first moved to Stockholm in 1999.
-He has also spent one year studying in Bologna, Italy and five years living in Washington, DC.
-He has worked for The Local since 2008.
+Originally from St. Paul in Minnesota, David first moved to Stockholm in 1999.
+He also studied in Bologna, Italy and spent five years in Washington, DC working in media and public diplomacy.
+He has been with The Local since 2008, serving as Sweden Country Editor from 2010 to 2014.

 Anna Agebjörn originally harks from the county of Småland in Sweden, but after a 12-year stint in Glasgow and London she claims to feel more British than Swedish.
 She is now back on Swedish soil and works with advertisers in Sweden and the UK.